araobp/godot-virtual-showroom/README.md

 I modified the robot from [Unity Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526) with Blender and added Mixamo animations.

-I operate the robot using natural language instructions via Gemini.

-A simple AI Agent implementation with Gemini.
-The agent can recognize what it sees and can be controlled by natural language.

 The `ai_robot` project has two main scenes:

 *   **Recognition:** The robot sees a picture and can answer questions about it.
-*   **Control:** The robot can be controlled by natural language.
+*   **Control:** This is a simple AI Agent implementation with Gemini.
+The robot can be controlled by natural language.
 It can point, dance, jump, and stop.

 The `control` scene uses the function calling feature of the Gemini API to control the robot's actions.